Skip to main content

 Recovery

-But here's the kicker: there's a science-backed method for sleep debt recovery that actually works, and it's probably not what you think.
+But here's where it gets interesting: there's actually a science-backed way to recover from sleep debt, and it's probably not what you think.

-Sleep debt isn't just about yawning through your morning meetings.
-It's a measurable, biochemical reality with serious consequences:
+Let's get one thing straight: sleep debt isn't just about yawning through your morning meetings.
+It's a measurable, biochemical reality with some pretty serious consequences:

 • Impaired cognitive function